 SCHULZE, Wilhelm.
 Burgsteinfurt, Westfalen 15.12.1863 — Neu-Babelsberg (Berlin) 15.1.1935.
 German IE Scholar, founder of the Berlin School.
 Professor in Berlin.
-Son of a post employee, educated at Arnoldinum in Burgsteinfurt, where he also learned Hebrew.
-Studies of classical philology, Germanistics, Indology, Slavistics, general (H. Steinthal) and IE linguistics (J. Schmidt) at Berlin, then under Zimmer at Greifswald (now also Celtic).
+Son of Rudolf S., a post employee, and Dina Denhardt.
+Educated at Arnoldinum in Burgsteinfurt, where he also learned Hebrew.
+From 1881 studies of classical philology, Germanistics, Indology, Slavistics, general (H. Steinthal) and IE linguistics (J. Schmidt) at Berlin, then from 1883 under Zimmer et al. at Greifswald (now also Celtic).
 Ph.D.
 1887 Greifswald.
 PD 1890 Greifswald in Classical Philology.
 From 1892 ao.
 Professor für klassische Philologie at Marburg.
 From 1895 ord.
-Professor at Göttingen (new chair), in 1902 succeeded J. Schmidt at Berlin.
+Professor of IE at Göttingen (new chair), in 1902 succeeded J. Schmidt at Berlin.
 Retired in 1932.
 From 1898 member of Göttingen G.W., from 1904 of Prussian Academy.
+Went only twice outside Germany, to Switzerland and Prague.
 Unmarried.
-Went only twice outside Germany, to Switzerland and Prague.

-Publications: diss.
+Publications: Diss.
 Quaestionum Homericarum specimen.
-Greifswald 1887 (on digamma; the whole work De productione metrica apud Homerum atque Hesiodum.); hab.diss.
+57 p.
+Gryphiswaldiae 1887 (on digamma; the whole work De productione metrica apud Homerum atque Hesiodum.); hab.diss.
 Quaestiones epicae.
 576 p.
 1892.

 – Zur Geschichte lat.
 Eigennamen.
 647 p.
 AGGW 1904.